whoiswillma/nlp-experiments/README.md

 To get set up,
  1. Clone this repo
+ 2. `pip install -r requirements.txt`
- 2. \[Optional\] Clone https://github.com/whoiswillma/fewnerdparse, https://github.com/whoiswillma/wifineparse and set them up as well.
+ 3. \[Optional\] Clone https://github.com/whoiswillma/fewnerdparse, https://github.com/whoiswillma/wifineparse and set them up as well.
 With all the repos, your directory structure might look something like:

     ```
     fewnerdparse